Pwnd4/AutoC2/README.md

 - Asks for _sudo password_ on *your OpenVPN server (redteam_vpn)*

-4. **Install prerequisites packages and setup hardening configuration on machines to be onboarded** Set up password hash and the operators' ssh keys in the "Harden_and_Install.yml" file before running the playbook.
+4. **Install prerequisites packages and setup hardening configuration on machines to be onboarded**.
+   Set up password hash and the operators' ssh keys in the "Harden_and_Install.yml" file before running the playbook.
 ```
 ansible-playbook -i '<IP_ADDRESS>,' -e "ansible_ssh_user=<USER_NAME>" -e "ansible_ssh_private_key_file=<PATH_FOR_PRIVATE_SSH_KEY>" -e "ansible_port=22" Harden_and_Install.yml